The earlier owners begin exploring rehoming options, the greater the likelihood of securing a suitable outcome for both horse and owner.

 The following guidance will examine the logistics of loaning and use of charities for rehoming horses.
-For guidance on buying and selling horses, click here.
+Read our guidance on buying and selling horses.

 Loaning

 Loaning is when you retain ownership (and legal responsibility) of the horse, but someone else is responsible for their daily care.
+Legal responsibility and practical care responsibilities should be clearly defined within a written loan agreement, and understood by both parties.
 The horse may be kept on the same yard the owner has them on, or if the horse is going out on full loan, the horse may move locations to the loanee’s yard or home.
 This can work well if it is carefully arranged.
 There are inevitably risks involved in asking another person to take on caring for your horse, but these risks can be reduced with careful planning.
 It is advisable to:

 • Look for a local home, as it will be easier to keep in touch with your horse and the loanee